Faculty and Staff

 Labor and labor movements, social movements and collective action, sociology of education and sociology of work.

 Rooks, Daisy.
-Forthcoming.
-“Getting to No: The Need for Gender-Conscious Pedagogy in Service-Learning Courses.”
-Chapter in the edited volume Gender in Teaching and Learning Political Science.
-Ekaterina Levintova and Alison Staudinger editors.
+2018 “Getting to No: The Need for Gender-Conscious Pedagogy in Service-Learning Courses.”
+Gender in the Political Science Classroom.
+Ekaterina Levintova and Alison Staudinger, eds.
 Bloomington: Indiana University Press.
+167-195.

 Rooks, Daisy and Robert A. Penney.
 2016.
 “Outsiders in the Union: Organizing, Consent and Union Recognition Campaigns.”
 Social Movement Studies.
 15(5): 498-514.